-Following closure for COVID-19, we have received an unprecedented number of requests for surgery.
-We are performing surgery Monday through Friday by appointment only.
-Please understand that, even though you’ve been given an arrival time, you may have to wait.
-To keep everyone safe, we’ve moved our check-in process to the parking lot.
-Sometimes that means there can be delays.
+We are performing surgeries Monday through Friday by appointment only.
+We are currently receiving an unprecedented number of requests for surgery.
+Please understand that, even though you’ve been given an arrival time, you may have to wait for up to an hour.
 Please be patient (and kind) as we work to help hundreds of pets each week.

 Cats must come in secure carriers or live humane traps, of appropriate size, with a liner of newspaper, towel, or blanket.
 This will be the kennel in which your cat stays for the entire day.
 Please ensure that your cat is comfortable while waiting their turn for surgery.
 No treats/food in carriers, as we want your pet to have an empty stomach.
 Please, no litter boxes in carriers, as this causes additional debris to be stuck to your pet’s fur or incision site after surgery.
 PRCKC sells cardboard carriers for $8, which can be purchased in advance for your appointment.
 If your cat can only be handled by you on a regular basis, then a live, humane trap may be required for the safety of staff.
 These are available at PRCKC, in advance, with deposit.